GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Programming is programming.
-If you get good at programming, it doesn't matter which language you learned it in, because you'll be able to do programming in any language.
+> ### The errors which arise from the absence of facts are far more numerous and more durable than those which result from unsound reasoning respecting true data.
 >
-> ~ *Richard Stallman*
+> ~ *Charles Babbage*

 ---
 ## 🏎 Quick Facts